Photo by Matt Aylward on Unsplash

 Unsegregated vs segregated SMSFs - what is the difference?

-SMSFs can generally be split into two buckets for tax purposes - ‘accumulation’ where income and gains are taxed 15% and ‘retirement’ (aka pension-phase) where income and gains are generally tax-free.
-With the segregated method, you could designate an asset solely into the retirement bucket while identifying it as a segregated current pension asset, and any income derived from that asset (e.g. dividends, rental income etc.) is exempt from tax.
-Legislation reforms in July 2017 made this harder to do, but some may still use this method.
+SMSFs can generally be split into two buckets for tax purposes - ‘accumulation’ where income and gains are taxed at 15% and ‘retirement’ (also known as pension phase) where income and gains are generally tax-free.
+Under the segregated method, you can designate an asset solely into the retirement bucket, identifying it as a segregated current pension asset.
+That means any income derived from that asset (e.g. dividends, rental income, etc.) is exempt from tax.
+Regulations have made this more difficult over the years, but some may still use this method.

-Conversely, the unsegregated (aka proportionate) method does not require specific assets to be separated and designated as solely for retirement income purposes.
+Conversely, unsegregated (also known as ‘proportionate’) SMSFs do not require specific assets to be separated or designated as solely for retirement income purposes.
 Rather, a proportion of all the fund’s income is tax exempt (more on that later).
-For this method, you need an ‘actuary’ to provide an actuarial certificate that determines what this proportion is, i.e. how much of an SMSF’s earnings are derived from its members' retirement-phase income stream compared to its accumulation-phase income stream.
+For this method, you need an actuary to provide an actuarial certificate that determines what proportion of an SMSF’s earnings are derived from its members' retirement-phase income stream compared to its accumulation-phase income stream.

 Capital gains are also treated differently between the segregated and unsegregated methods.
 Under the segregated method, capital gains and losses on segregated assets are ignored in a tax sense.
 But if you’re using the unsegregated method, net capital gains (i.e. gains minus losses) are included as part of the fund’s assessable income, while net capital losses are carried forward to future years until they can be offset against a net capital gain.